 The Truth About Colon Cancer Screenings

-Physicians and scientists have simultaneously been looking for cost-effective methods in the prevention of CRC that can be applied to the general population.
+Physicians and scientists have simultaneously been looking for cost-effective methods in the prevention of colon cancer that can be applied to the general population.
 The first stool tests developed were based on the finding of occult, or hidden, blood.
 Because the fecal occult blood test (FOBT) was not as accurate, the fecal immunochemical test (FIT) was developed.

 This FIT test is specifically designed to identify human hemoglobin.
 Numerous clinical trials have shown that CRC screening by these FITs are successful.
 Unfortunately, less than half of the American population is screened for colon cancer.
 As such, applying these stool tests proves to be successful.